uandrae/Tactus-test-runner/README.md

 ttr -c CURRENT_HOST.toml
 ```

 This will create a directory according to the tag and create all config files in this directory.
-For each config a tactus run will be launched.
-To only prepare config files without running tactus do.
+For each config a tactus ecflow run will be launched.
+To only prepare config files without running tactus do:

 ```
 ttr -c CURRENT_HOST.toml -d